-Non-Current Assets (Fixed Assets) - These are tangible assets that have long-term benefits over a period of more than one year.
+Non-Current Assets (Fixed Assets) - Tangible assets, such as buildings and equipment are assets that yield benefits for a period of more than one year.

 Notes to the Accounts - The notes contain information in addition to that presented in the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet and Cash Flow Statement.